Glassnote Records

 Glassnote Records (also known as Glassnote Entertainment Group LLC) is a record label that was launched by American music executive Daniel Glass in 2007.
 The label primarily has a lineup of indie rock and alternative rock artists, most notably Mumford & Sons and Phoenix.
 The label has also released music from popular artists in other genres, such as Chvrches, Childish Gambino and Secondhand Serenade.
-The label is distributed by The Orchard as of 2022.

 History

 In 2009, the label released French indie rock band Phoenix's fourth album, Wolfgang Amadeus Phoenix, which was awarded the Grammy Award for Best Alternative Music Album in 2010.
+Phoenix went on to release Bankrupt! which won the 2014 Victoires de la Musique Rock Album of the Year.
+The band also released Ti Amo in 2017 and Alpha Zulu in 2022.

 In February 2011, Mumford & Sons' Sigh No More became the label's highest charting album, peaking at #2.
 That same month, Mumford & Sons' single "The Cave" became the label's second Top 40 chart placement on the Billboard Hot 100, peaking at #27 (the first being "Fall for You" by Secondhand Serenade in 2008).
 The September 2012 release of the band's second album, Babel, gave the label its first ever #1 album on the Billboard 200 and the label's first album to win the Grammy Award for Album of the Year.